 This leads us to the third principle: experience.
 Just as in creation, real leaves must fall for fruit to be born.
 In boyhood, lessons must go beyond mental understanding to applied experience before they are truly learned and fruit is borne.
 Often these lessons are most clearly taught in the physical realm of God’s creation.
 In the outdoors, where we have to deal with physical realities, we learn to live with our answers.
 If a boy pitches a tent incorrectly, he gets wet.
 If he ties a fisherman’s knot incorrectly, he goes hungry.
 If his feet get wet in the winter, he gets cold.
 Forgetting to soap a pot before cooking over a fire is not a lesson quickly forgotten.
 Boys live with their mistakes, but they also learn the feeling of doing a job right.
 The feeling of staying dry in a storm, catching a fish, or starting a one-match fire.

-Life lessons are taught most clearly in the physical realm.
-As boys apply spiritual truths learned throughout the program they have the opportunity to test and see that they are true.
+Moral truths and life lessons are taught most clearly in the physical realm.
+Isaiah 32:17 says, "the fruit of righteousness is peace."
+As peace is experienced through rightness and experience, boys come to understand the value of something being right, and begin to experience the "peace that passes understanding (Php 4:6)."
+In Trail Life, as boys apply spiritual truths learned throughout the program, they have the opportunity to test and see that they are true.
 As boys see their value, biblical truths become part of their character and boys grow in knowledge, spiritual understanding, and wisdom becoming “fruitful in every good work” (Col 1:10).